 - Big accidents or collisions.

-- Natural disasters such as hail, floods, or hurricanes cause damage, and other like Fire damage.
+- Natural disasters such as hail, floods, and hurricanes cause damage, as do others like Fire damage.

 - Stealing recovery (where the car was stolen and later found with damage or missing parts).

 Note: If the salvage title is once issued, it remains with the vehicle’s history forever, even if the car is later repaired and made drivable again.
-Also learn about functional damage in Carfax report.
+Also, learn about functional damage in the Carfax report.

 Why Does Salvage Title Appear in a Carfax Report?